 The first St. Matthew Lutheran Church (5350 Sherrill Rd.) was a frame church built in 1864; it was replaced with a brick church in 1903.
 Most of the early members were German; they enjoyed services in their native language until 1948.
 The most recent renovation needs were too expensive for the small congregation, so most of work was donated by member Jeanne Spoerl.
 She labored for 3½ years to faithfully replicate the original painting scheme and continues to volunteer her time to keep the paint looking fresh.

 (5501 S. Mound Rd, 563.556.6899) is the oldest congregation in town, dating to 1844 when a log church was built; it was replaced with a stone church in 1856.
 The current Gothic Revival church was completed in 1894.
 Like some of its neighboring churches, Sherrill’s Methodists held services in German until the early 20th century.

 Bed and Breakfast

-The building constructed by Peter Fries in 1856 as a roadhouse is now the Black Horse Inn (5259 S. Mound Rd.; 563.552.1800), a unique bed-and-breakfast and still the center of the town’s social life.
-The current owner spent six years restoring the house after it sat abandoned forten years.
+The building constructed by Peter Fries in 1856 as a roadhouse is now the Black Horse Inn at the Sherrill Mount House (5259 S. Mound Rd.; 563.552.1800), a unique bed-and-breakfast and still the center of the town’s social life, brought back to life after a multi-year restoration (the house once sat abandoned for fourteen years).
 Rooms—suites, really—are stylish and comfortable, and two have walk-in showers.
 The house is decorated with objects collected during the owner’s many years living abroad.
 Friday and Saturday evenings they serve a four-course meal with a menu built around seasonal ingredients.
 On Sundays, the inn hosts a buffet brunch.
 Also watch for their popular OctoberFest celebration.